kndwin/ato-graph-rag/README.md

 I was doing my tax returns and realize that ATO provides a great corpus of documents that I could "train" play around with and recently learnt about Graph RAG and wanted to use this to play with a few ideas.
 These are

-- How do I transform / scrub data better
+- How do I transform / scrub data better (using Pandoc to transform HTML to MD the way I want)
 - Can I use Go as my language to make API calls and transform data and be more performant than Python (Python took 35mins to fetch 2000 articles and insert 13,000 entities and 16,000 relationships.([Link](https://arc.net/l/quote/bdvblmoy)))
-- How far can I get with the graph RAG approach
+- How far can I get with a naive graph RAG approach (and later optimize using strategies)

 ## Process